McDonald's Cycle Center: Facilities

 When the heated and air conditioned McDonald's Cycle Center opened, bicycle parking facilities with amenities, which had first appeared in the U.S. on the West Coast, did not exist in the Midwest.
 When it opened in 2006 the bike station was one of the country's largest and most modern.
 The Cycle Center's bicycle parking facilities use high-capacity, two-tiered DoubleParker racks that accommodate more than twice as many bicycles per square foot as traditional bike racks.
 These racks were manufactured by Josta, a German manufacturer of bicycle parking systems and stands.
 The interior design was a joint collaboration between the city of Chicago, Josta, and Cycle-Safe, Inc. of Grand Rapids, Michigan, which also produces lockers and racks for bicycles.
 The Chicago Park District runs the station, which has a full-time staff.

-The Cycle Center is at 239 East Randolph Street (at Columbus Drive), and offers convenient connections to mass transit at the nearby Chicago Transit Authority hub, the McCormick Place Busway and Metra trains at Millennium Station.
+The Cycle Center is at 239 East Randolph Street (at Columbus Drive), and offered convenient connections to mass transit at the nearby Chicago Transit Authority hub, the McCormick Place Busway and Metra trains at Millennium Station.
 For the annual series of festivals held in Grant Park, such as Lollapalooza and Taste of Chicago, the McDonald's Cycle Center is complemented by the Chase Bike Valet at the corner of Lake Shore Drive and Monroe Street, which is one block east of Millennium Park.
 Chase Bank and organizations such as the Active Transportation Alliance sponsor the Chase Bike Valet.
-The city and its Cycle Center are considered exemplary by other cities in pursuit of covered, secure bicycle parking near public transportation.
+The city and its Cycle Center were considered exemplary by other cities in pursuit of covered, secure bicycle parking near public transportation.

 Membership

-The Cycle Center offers a wide variety of services to its members, and is busiest on Monday and Tuesday mornings.
-Illinois residents are eligible for Cycle Center monthly or annual memberships, which provide access to the showers and lockers; allow participation in the shared bicycle program; and include discounts on bicycle services, accessories, I-GO car sharing membership, and City bike events.
-The Cycle Center is affiliated with, and provides free special-event valet bicycle service for events such as Bike The Drive, L.A.T.E.
+The Cycle Center offered a wide variety of services to its members, and was busiest on Monday and Tuesday mornings.
+Illinois residents were eligible for Cycle Center monthly or annual memberships, which provided access to the showers and lockers; allow participation in the shared bicycle program; and include discounts on bicycle services, accessories, I-GO car sharing membership, and City bike events.
+The Cycle Center was affiliated with, and provided free special-event valet bicycle service for events such as Bike The Drive, L.A.T.E.
 Ride, and Chicago Marathon.

 In April 2005, the Cycle Center approached its 500-member capacity, and began a waiting list.
 Monthly membership was initially $15 and yearly membership was $90, although these fees have risen somewhat with time.
-By 2006, it had an approximate membership of 500 cyclists.
-About 50,000 riders used the Cycle Center in its first two years.
+By 2006, it had an approximate membership of 500 cyclists; about 50,000 riders used the Cycle Center in its first two years.
 The Cycle Center has private shower stalls and dressing areas.
-The station offers a continental breakfast including cereal, coffee, fruit, juice and yogurt.
+The station offered a continental breakfast including cereal, coffee, fruit, juice and yogurt.